 Let the (Virtual) Party Begin

-When it came to moderating our shower, my sister Isabella was the primary host.
-Not only did she coordinated the games, she also thought of other personalizations to our shower with a fun surprise from our parents, sharing sweet and funny stories of both Philip and me as babies.
+When it came to moderating our shower, my sister was the primary host.
+Not only did she coordinate the games, but she also thought of other personalizations to our shower with a fun surprise from our parents, sharing sweet and funny stories of both Philip and me as babies.
 To kick off the event, Isabella walked our guests through the agenda.

 The best part about the cheese tasting is that by the time you get to the games, most adults have had at least a glass of wine and half a beer, meaning guests are very into the games and can actually become super competitive.
 While our shower was an hour and a half long it flew by and was the perfect amount of time, amount of cheese and amount of beverages to keep the party going well beyond the shower for many of our guests.